rakhasulung1-hue/my-boring-project/README.md

 How to install it
-first install python and pip on your cmd/Terminal, but if you already install it, you can skip this, now install art on your cmd
+first you need to install is python and pip on your cmd/Terminal <--(ONLY FOR WINDOWS), but if you using ubuntu server / linux you need to install dos2unix on your linux. now install art on your cmd
 command:
-on Windows User : pip install art on Ubuntu User  : pip3 install art
+  -(For windows) winget install python or just installing with search on your google and type download python -on Windows User : pip install art
+  -on Ubuntu User  : pip3 install art
+  -apt install dos2unix (On Ubuntu Oprating System) -yum install dos2unix (for fedora,Red hat and centoOS)

 after you finish for installing two, i mean 3 package and then you can starting download kallajar.py file